Planning a trip to the Alamo City and looking for best things to do in San Antonio, TX?

 San Antonio is just two hours away from Houston and Austin and makes the perfect day trip or a weekend getaway.

-We have visited the city in the sweltering heat of the summer and during fall to explore surrounding state parks.
+Visit the city in the sweltering heat of the summer and enjoy splashing fun at Six Flags theme park.

-And that’s why we are the very best people to tell you about all the cool and awesome things to do in San Antonio!
+We have visited the city in all seasons – and that’s why, are the very best people to tell you about all the cool and awesome things to do in San Antonio, TX!

 Where to stay in San Antonio

 One of our favorites is the Hotel Valencia, which is a boutique hotel inspired by Valencia, Spain and really enjoyed our stay.

 The hotel building is Spanish colonial style and the rooms open out on their Central courtyards and the Riverwalk.

 Best Things to do in San Antonio